Attractions near Yr Hen Stablau

 - Walking – Walk straight from the cottage door into the azalea-filled Dell for the start of the Nature Trail.
 Follow the trail zig-zagging up the hillside to see wildflowers, trees, shrubs and stunning views of the Dyfi Valley and Pumlumon (five peaks) range.
-It is about a two mile round trip up to Llyn Ruck (see photo below) and back.
+It is about a two mile round trip up to Llyn Ruck (see photo above) and back.

-- Long walks further afield: Cadair Idris (8 miles), Darren Hendre and Cwm Maethlon (3 miles)
+- Long walks further afield: Cadair Idris (8 miles), Darren Hendre and Cwm Maethlon (3 miles) and the Wales Coast path which passes 1 mile away.
+Wales Outdoors provide guided walks offering small group adventures in the wild spaces of Wales.

 - CAT – Centre for Alternative Technology (4 miles) – displays and activities on renewable energy and sustainable living.